-Everything you need to know about eggplant nutrition—and why some people avoid them.
+Everything you need to know about eggplant nutrition—and why some people avoid it.

 Whether you're wondering how to cook eggplant or have mastered eggplant Parmesan, you may be asking "is eggplant healthy?"
-But it's time to push our skepticism aside because not only can you enjoy it in a variety of different ways-including eggplant lasagna, grilled eggplant and roasted eggplant-but its nutritious too.
-Here is everything you need to know regarding eggplant health benefits.
+But it's time to push our skepticism aside because not only can you enjoy it in a variety of different ways (think: eggplant lasagna, grilled eggplant and roasted eggplant), but it's nutritious too.
+Here is everything you need to know about eggplant nutrition.

 Pictured recipe: Eggplant Lasagna Rolls

 The nutrition facts for a one-cup serving of cubed eggplant: